ChidaCompany/dockerized-rails-stack/README.md

 # dockerized rails stack
-This is basically a dockerized general-purpose rails app
+This is basically a dockerized general-purpose boilerplate rails app .

+It includes:
+* Ruby 2.7.4
+* Rails 6.1.4
+* React

-## Usage
+## Configuration
 Open `config/database.yml` and modify your database names so it fits to your project

 ```